Creative Writing (Joint Honours)

-As Course Leader for Creative and Professional Writing, Jack is responsible for overseeing the portfolio of creative writing modules available through the Institute of Humanities.
+As Course Leader for Creative Writing, Jack is responsible for overseeing the portfolio of creative writing modules available through the Institute of Humanities.
 Jack’s research focuses on contemporary poetry and poetics, and he specializes in the development of performance poetry in the UK since the mid-20th century, and the oral roots of poetry.
 Jack is a performance poet with 10 years of experience on the UK spoken word scene and he writes for both performance and page publication.

 Teaching and Learning

 The University places emphasis on enabling students to develop the independent learning capabilities that will equip you for lifelong learning and future employment, as well as academic achievement.
 A mixture of independent study, teaching and academic support through the personal academic tutoring system enables you to reflect on progress and build up a profile of skills, achievements and experiences that will enable you to flourish and be successful.

 You are taught through a combination of in-class seminars and workshops, lectures (delivered by staff and by guest speakers), project work, and e-learning opportunities.
 In-class seminars and workshops provide opportunities for tutor and peer-feedback on writing tasks.
 These sessions are intended to promote group discussion and support project work where appropriate.
 Formal lectures deliver new content intended to engage students with a wide range of different approaches to writing practice.
 There is a distinct focus on balancing content delivered in lectures and creative workshops to ensure that both research and practice are recognized as necessary aspects of the writing process.
 Other learning methods include independent individual research, as well as online content delivery to augment face-to-face learning opportunities, and fieldwork to support your real-life writing practice.